cgre23/cgre23.github.io/index.md

 ---
 **My recent activities**

+* March 2023 I have been invited to talk about my work on using Computer Vision techniques for crystal calibration at the SPIE conference in Prague in April. <br>

-* **June 2022 I presented my work on the application of Machine Learning techniques for the European XFEL in Bangkok, Thailand.** <br>
+* June 2022 I presented my work on the application of Machine Learning techniques for the European XFEL in Bangkok, Thailand. <br>

 * Sep 2021 My work on the development of a real-time magnetic measurement system at CERN was published by Electronics (MDPI).<br>